pawelmalak/basic-boilerplate/readme.md

 2. Create server using this directory as a base folder and refresh the browser window
 3. Repeat above on every saved file with `.js / .pug / .scss` extension in /src folder

-`gulp build` is used to make production folder with the same structure as with `gulp work`.
+:hammer: `gulp build` is used to make production folder with the same structure as with `gulp work`.
 It will also perform the following tasks:
 1. Compile Sass into CSS, prefix, minify and put it into /dist/css folder

 // todo